Nastia-Tsvietkova/Geometric-Structures/README.md

 Computing  2 and 3 above are based on this paper: https://arxiv.org/abs/1108.0510; 3 is based on the upcoming preprint by K. Petersen, A. Tsvietkova.
 The equations for 3 can be large, and are hence recorded in a txt file in the folder with the code.

-There is Python code and an exe file (the latter is for Windows).

 Most of the code was written by Jaeyun Bae, Dale Koenig, Anastasiia Tsvietkova.
 Other people have also worked on maintaining/improving the code: Alex Lowen, Mark Bell.
 Uses the spherogram module from SnapPy, as well as the NumPy, SciPy, and SymPy packages.